apipops/apipops/README.md

 ## 👋 Hi there

 My name is **Apolline Vast** and I am a graduate from [42 School](https://42.fr/) (2024) and ESCP Business School (2022).\
-I embarked on my coding journey at 42, learning about CC, C++ and javascript.
+I embarked on my coding journey at 42, learning about C, C++ and javascript.

 Since May 2024, I have been working at [Lucca](https://www.lucca.fr/) as a Data Engineer.
 As the responsible for the ingestion and storage of the data, I have learnt (and am still learning) about Python, GCP and DevOps.